PyDataWorkshop/geopandas/ManagingProjections.md

 ### Setting a Projection
 There are two relevant operations for projections: setting a projection and re-projecting.

 Setting a projection may be necessary when for some reason geopandas has coordinate data (x-y values), but no information about how those coordinates refer to locations in the real world.

 Setting a projection is how one tells geopandas how to interpret coordinates.
 If no CRS is set, geopandas geometry operations will still work, but coordinate transformations will not be possible and exported files may not be interpreted correctly by other software.

 Be aware that most of the time you don’t have to set a projection.
-Data loaded from a reputable source (using the from_file() command) should always include projection information.
-You can see an objects current CRS through the crs attribute: my_geoseries.crs.
+Data loaded from a reputable source (using the ``from_file()`` command) should always include projection information.
+You can see an objects current CRS through the crs attribute: ``my_geoseries.crs``.

 From time to time, however, you may get data that does not include a projection.
 In this situation, you have to set the CRS so geopandas knows how to interpret the coordinates.

 For example, if you convert a spreadsheet of latitudes and longitudes into a GeoSeries by hand, you would set the projection by assigning the WGS84 latitude-longitude CRS to the crs attribute: